Are products circling to the bottom?

 Also, have you noticed we do this ourselves.

-This is from an interesting article by Michael Yarbrough.
+This is from an interesting article entitled “The surprising truth about why we tend to imitate others” by Michael Yarbrough.

 Have you ever noticed how synchronized your reactions are with the person you talk to?
 A common human behavior classified as “mirroring” has been known and studied by psychologists for a long time.